sushanksingh00/CareMap/README.md

-CareMap 🩺🤖
+# CareMap 🩺🤖

-CareMap is an AI-powered health assistant designed to assess user-reported symptoms and provide personalized health insights.
-Built with Flask, HTML/CSS/JavaScript, and a SQL database, CareMap offers an intuitive web interface and stores your interaction history securely for better continuity and care.
+**CareMap** is an AI-powered health assistant that helps users assess their symptoms and receive personalized insights.
+It is built using Flask for the backend and HTML, CSS, and JavaScript for the frontend.
+A SQL database is used to store your symptom history securely.

+To use CareMap's AI features, you need a **Google Generative AI (GenAI) API key**.

+---

-🌟 Features
+## Features
-🧠 AI Symptom Analysis using Generative AI (Google GenAI API)

-📊 Personalized Health Output based on user symptoms

-🗂️ History Tracking with SQL database storage

-🌐 Responsive UI using HTML, CSS, and JavaScript

-🔐 User Authentication (optional enhancement)
+* AI-powered symptom analysis
+* Personalized health suggestions
+* Symptom history tracking using SQL
+* Clean and responsive web interface

+---

-🚀 Tech Stack
+## Tech Stack

-Backend: Flask (Python)
+* **Backend**: Flask (Python)

-Frontend: HTML, CSS, JavaScript
+* **Frontend**: HTML, CSS, JavaScript

-Database: SQLite
+* **Database**: SQLite

-AI Integration: Google Generative AI API
+* **AI Integration**: Google Generative AI API

+---

-🔐 Requirements
+## Requirements

-Python 3.7+
+* Python 3.7+

-Google GenAI API Key
+* Google GenAI API key

-Internet connection for API access
+* Internet connection

+---

-🛠️ Future Improvements
+## Future Plans

-Add user authentication and login system
+* User login and authentication

-Show symptom history graphically
+* Graph-based symptom history

-Integrate with medical databases (e.g., WebMD, Mayo Clinic APIs)

-Add doctor connection module for real consultation
+* Integration with medical knowledge APIs
+* Doctor consultation feature

+---

-📜 License
+## License

 This project is licensed under the MIT License.

-🙌 Acknowledgments
-Google Generative AI for powerful text generation

-Flask for lightweight and flexible web development